sankket/sankket/README.md

 # Hello World 👋

 I am  Sanket Godbole and I am a Information Technology Graduate from Government College of Engineering, Aurangabad.
-I love working on projects and applications where I can see it have a positive impact on people.
+I love working on projects and applications where I can see it have a positive impact on Society.

 ## Blurb about me